-Mr. Neunder and his family returned to Sarasota in 2009 in order to open his private practice and treat the community he considers home.
+Mr. Neunder and his family returned to Sarasota in 2009 to open his private practice and treat the community he considers home.
 This personal attachment to Sarasota County and its residents are reflected in the community service he has participated in -- Evalyn Sadlier Jones Branch-YMCA Board of Directors, Boys & Girls Club government outreach, Sarasota County Planning Commission and the City of Venice Historic Preservation Board -- and the way he practices chiropractic medicine.

-Mr. Neunder is married to his wife Cindy, a teacher, and has three young sons, Joey, Michael and Ethan.
+Dr. Neunder is married to his wife Cindy, a teacher, and has three young sons, Joey, Michael and Ethan.

 Nick Pachota, Council Member

 Council Member Nick Pachota was elected in 2019.

 Mr. Pachota moved to Venice in 1987.
 As a young man, he served as the chairman of the Venice Youth Advisory Board and was a Venice Police Explorer.
 Mr. Pachota has an extensive background in public safety.
 He attended college in Orlando, and became an EMT, a paramedic, a firefighter, worked in law enforcement as a SWAT medic, and was the EMS training program director, a tenured faculty, and the union president at Eastern Florida State College.
 He is a Deputy Team Commander for the U.S. Department of Health and Human Services, and a co-owner of Sharky's on the Pier, Fins and Snook Haven.